 After all of those years of hard work, Mona has created a beautiful safe haven for Ohio's injured and orphaned wildlife.
 She has trained compassionate staff who are dedicated to conservation and Ohio's greatest natural resources.
 Back to the Wild is a 501(c)3 which means she did this all with no funding!
 Everything we do is only possible because of our wonderful supporters and a community that cares about the future of our planet.

 What are we up to these days?
 Back to the Wild staff is hard at work helping wildlife and working with our community.
-Each year, we rescue around 2,500 animals and present educational programs to around 50,000 people!
+Each year, we rescue around 2,000 animals and present educational programs to around 50,000 people!
 Whew, that's a lot of work.
-With a skeleton crew of just five full-time staff, things can get hectic but we're here for the long-haul.
+With a skeleton crew of just six full-time clinic technicians and educators, things can get hectic but we're here for the long-haul.